department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/staging-review-processes.md

 ### Mobile

-Design most account for a minimum width of at least 320px and a minimum height of at least 256px
+Design must account for a minimum width of at least 320px and a minimum height of at least 256px

-Gestures must be simple and can be used with 1 finger when able (multi-finger gestures must have a single-finger option)
+Finger gestures must able to be used with 1 finger when able.
+Gestures can still be used with multiple fingers.
+Gestures that cannot be used with 1 finger will be reviewed on a case-by-case basis.

 Actions must trigger on touch/mouse up.
-Actions must be cancellable on touch-mouse down.
+Actions must be cancellable on touch/mouse down.

 ### Cognitive

-Inputs with a label must have a name that matches the label
+Inputs with an HTML label must have a HTML attribute name that matches the label

-Status messages (banners, notices, pop up disclaimers, etc) should be indentifiable programmably for assistive technologies determined through the "role" property
+Status messages ([modals](https://design.va.gov/storybook/?path=/docs/components-modal--default), [alerts](https://design.va.gov/storybook/?path=/docs/components-va-alert--default), [error messages](https://design.va.gov/patterns/messaging-dictionary), etc) should be identifiable programmably for assistive technologies determined through the "role" property

 ### Color

-Minimum Color Contrast ratio of 3:1
+Color contrast ratio must be a minimum of 3:1

 ## Foundational testing tips